-• The genome is respected as an indivisible entity and technical/physical invasion into the plant genome is refrained from (e.g. through transmission of isolated DNA, RNA, or proteins).
+1. The genome is respected as an indivisible entity and technical/physical insertion, deletions, or rearrangements in the genome is refrained from (e.g. through transmission of isolated DNA, RNA, or proteins).
 In vitro nucleic acid techniques are considered to be invasion into the plant genome.

-- The ability of a variety to reproduce in species-specific manner has to be maintained and technologies that restrict the germination capacity of seed-propagated crops are refrained from (e.g. Terminator technology).12 - Novel proteins must be prevented from being introduced into the soil and water ecosystems and into the organic food supply. - The exchange of genetic resources is encouraged and any patenting of living organisms, their metabolites, gene sequences or breeding processes are refrained from.
-13
+- 2. The ability of a variety to reproduce in species-specific manner has to be maintained and genetic use restriction technologies are refrained from (e.g. Terminator technology).11 - 3.
+Novel proteins and other molecules produced from modern biotechnology must be prevented from being introduced into the agro-ecosystem and into the organic food supply. - 4.
+The exchange of genetic resources is encouraged.
+In order to ensure farmers have a legal avenue to save seed and plant breeders have access to germplasm for research and developing new varieties, the application of restrictive intellectual property protection (e.g., utility patents and licensing agreements that restrict such uses to living organisms, their metabolites, gene sequences or breeding processes are refrained from.12